dolph/recipes/pasta/baked-ziti.md

 Pasta
 -----

-Cook pasta until not quite al dente, drain, and cool:
+Cook pasta until not quite al dente and drain:

 - 16 ounces (by weight) **Ziti** (or Penne, or Mostaccioli), cooked until not quite al dente

+Transfer to a large mixing bowl.

 Meat sauce
 ----------